Here is the right way to reach out for an update without being a pest

-Thank You Note
+1. Write a Thank You Note

 Thank you so much for meeting with me today.
-After learning more about the position, I’m very excited about the opportunity to join your team and help [create world-class marketing campaigns, inspire prospective clients, increase revenue, etc.] for [company name].
+After learning more about the position, I’m very excited for the opportunity to join your team and help [create world-class marketing campaigns, inspire prospective clients, increase revenue, etc.] for [company name].

 Please keep me posted on the status of the hiring process.
 I look forward to speaking with you soon.

-“Hi Jane, I hope all’s well!
-You mentioned that you’d be finalizing your decision for the IT position this week.
-I’m eager to hear when you have an update.
 Please let me know if there’s anything I can provide to assist you in your decision-making process.”

-Stay in Touch
+3. Stay in Touch

 No matter the outcome, this is an opportunity to expand your network.